 (C) Under the functional test, income from intangible property is businessapportionable income when the intangible property serves an operational function as opposed to solely an investment function.
-The relevant inquiry focuses on whether the property is or was held in furtherance of the taxpayer's trade or business, that is, on the objective characteristics of the intangible property's use or acquisition and its relation to the taxpayer and the taxpayer's activities.
-The functional test is not satisfied where the holding of the property is limited to solely an investment function as is the case where the holding of the property is limited to mere financial betterment of the taxpayer in general.
+The relevant inquiry focuses onwhether the property is or was held in furtherance of the taxpayer's trade orbusiness, that is, on the objective characteristics of the intangible property's use oracquisition and its relation to the taxpayer and the taxpayer's activities.
+The functional test is not satisfied where the holding of the property is limited to solelyan investment function as is the case where the holding of the property is limited to mere financial betterment of the taxpayer in general.

-(D) If the property is or was held in furtherance of the taxpayer's trade or business beyond mere financial betterment, then income from that property may be business apportionable income even though the actual transaction or activity involving the property that gives rise to the income does not occur in [this State].
+(D) If the acquisition, management, employment, development, or disposition of the property is or was related to the operation of the taxpayer's trade or business-If the property is or was held in furtherance of the taxpayer's trade or businessbeyond mere financial betterment, then income from that property may bebusiness is apportionable income even though the actual transaction or activity involving the property that gives rise to the income does not occur in [this State].